-Establish a baseline for an individual and identify when their brains are not functioning enough to perform their jobs successfully and safely.
+Establish a baseline for an individual and identify when they are not functioning well enough to perform their jobs successfully and safely.

-Dr. Miller is the author of the 5th most cited neuroscience paper in the world
+Dr. Miller is the author of the 5th most-cited paper in all of neuroscience.

 Dr. Miller is elected to the American Academy of Arts and Sciences.